Pub | Comments | Location |

 |

-Reputedly the oldest pub In Lancashire, dating back to 1320.
+Reputedly the oldest pub in Lancashire, dating back to 1320.
 A thatched building with three drinking areas all served from a minuscule counter in the corner.
-Two rooms have concrete floor and ancient rustic wooden benches, the third is more "modern".
-Everywhere has low wooden beams, perhaps slightly marred by the sixties-style lampshades.
+Everywhere has low wooden beams, mid your head.

 Grade II listed building.